Quick Figures (Spring 2017)

 Global Poverty & Practice is one of the most popular undergraduate minors on the UC Berkeley campus, and is being adapted for other campuses in the University of California system.

-In just seven years, 580 UC Berkeley students have graduated from the minor, joining a new generation of innovators, social entrepreneurs, international development practitioners, and activists.
+In just nine years, 692 UC Berkeley students have graduated from the minor, joining a new generation of innovators, social entrepreneurs, international development practitioners, and activists.

-GPP students have participated in hands-on work in more than 50 countries and many regions of the United States.
+GPP students have participated in hands-on work in more than 70 countries including many regions of the United States.

 GPP students come from a wide variety of academic fields—such as public health, mechanical engineering, political economy, integrative biology, psychology, economics, chemistry, bioengineering, anthropology, molecular biology, and social welfare.

-The Development Impact Lab is incubating 90 applied research projects that are being tested and scaled in 30 countries.
+The Development Impact Lab saw over 100 applied research projects tested and scaled in 30 countries.

 DIL’s network includes 400 academic, industry, government, and social sector experts and more than 500 students from 16 disciplines and 10 fields.